 Ex-President: Omar Bashir

-Omar Hassan al-Bashir came to power in a military coup in 1989 and has ruled with an iron fist ever since.
+Omar Hassan al-Bashir came to power in a military coup in 1989 and ruled with an iron fist.

 Mr Bashir faces two international arrest warrants - issued by the International Criminal Court (ICC) in The Hague - on charges of genocide, war crimes and crimes against humanity.
 The charges relate to the conflict in the western Darfur, where thousands of people died of violence, disease and displacement during fighting between government and rebel forces from 2003 onwards.